By Amy Walraven - President, CSO, and Founder at Turnkey Risk Solutions

 Credit card/line of credit fraud: A fraudster uses stolen personal information to open a new line of credit or max out an existing one.
 Sometimes fraudsters play the long con by creating a “Frankenstein” identity.
 This involves opening a fraudulent credit card account and making payments over years to build up their credit score.
 Once they’re able to get a higher spending limit and unsecured loans from a financial institution, they max out the account, never paying it back.

-Account takeover: This is when an unauthorized individual gains complete access to a person’s financial accounts.
+Account takeover: Account takeover occurs when an unauthorized individual gains complete access to a person’s financial accounts.
 They lock the original user out by changing the login details and then steal money and leak recorded information.
 Scammers can also apply for fake ATM cards and make multiple withdrawals over time.

 Government benefits fraud: Criminals may use an individual’s personal information to claim their government benefits.
 This has become more frequent since the onset of the pandemic and has resulted in billions of dollars being stolen from taxpayers.